navigation / documentation overview / design documentation

 \(\rm\LaTeX\) representation of expressions

 There are multiple choices of how to represent a mathematical expression.
-The choices feature trade-offs between conciseness, ability to express the range of notations necessary for Physics, symantic meaning, and ability to use the expression in a computer algebra system (CAS).
+The choices feature trade-offs between conciseness, ability to express the range of notations necessary for Physics, semantic meaning, and ability to use the expression in a computer algebra system (CAS).
 See the comparison of syntax. \(\rm\LaTeX\) was selected primarily because of the common use in Physics, display of complex math, conciseness, and expressiveness.
 The use of \(\rm\LaTeX\) means other tasks like parsing symbols and resolving ambiguity are harder.

 Decision: Which objects should be represented?